 Supplier delays, missing materials, and unclear purchase order status can quickly affect production.
 The system helps connect purchasing activity with material planning and production needs.

-• Material planning: Connects purchasing decisions with schedules and stock levels.
+- Material planning: Connects purchasing decisions with production requirements and stock levels.

-• Integration flexibility: Connects with ecommerce platforms, warehouse systems, supplier portals, shipping tools, accounting software, or reporting dashboards.
+- Integration flexibility: OFBiz can be connected with ecommerce platforms, warehouse systems, supplier portals, shipping tools, accounting software, and reporting platforms.

 Better supply chain visibility helps teams reduce last-minute shortages, supplier delays, and disconnected purchasing decisions.

-Manufacturers evaluating ERP software often compare open-source ERP platforms with proprietary systems.
-Apache OFBiz takes a different approach by giving businesses a customizable framework that can be adapted to specific manufacturing workflows.
+Manufacturers evaluating ERP software often compare customizable platforms with packaged manufacturing ERP systems.
+Apache OFBiz takes a framework-based approach, giving businesses control over the application and allowing manufacturing workflows to be extended around specific requirements.

 Where OFBiz Customization Matters Most